arimah/condict/README.md

 ### Testing/developing the server

+1. First time or after using the app, rebuild native dependencies: `cd packages/server && npm run build:native && cd ../..`
-1. `npm run dev:server`
+2. `npm run dev:server`
-2. In a different terminal, `cd packages/server`
+3. In a different terminal: `cd packages/http-server`
-3. First time only: `cp config.json.example config.json`
+4. First time only: `cp config.json.example config.json`
-4. Please edit `config.json` file if you wish to customize logging and the database location.
+5. Please edit `config.json` file if you wish to customize logging and the database location.
-5. First time after using the app, rebuild native dependencies: `npm run build:native`
 6. `npm start`

-If the server fails to start with errors around [better-sqlite3][] or [bcrypt][], you may also need to run `npm run build:native-deps`.
+If the server fails to start with errors around [better-sqlite3][] or [bcrypt][], you may need to run `npm run build:native-deps` in `packages/server`.

-When the server is running, a GraphQL playground will be accessible at `http://localhost:4000`. **The server does _not_ automatically reload on recompilation;** you must restart it manually.
+When the server is running, a GraphQL sandbox will be accessible at `http://localhost:4000`.
+If you have set a different port in the config, connect to that port instead of 4000. **The server does _not_ automatically reload on recompilation;** you must restart it manually.

+**Important:** The GraphQL sandbox is _not_ served locally.
+It's an embedded version of Apollo Sandbox.
+You must be connected to the internet to use it.
+If you do not wish to use it, you can query the server from any GraphQL client of your choice.

 ### Testing/developing the app